rob-myers/rob-myers.github.io/docs/plan.md

 ## TODO (unsorted)

+- Story:
+  - Anapanasati training
+  - 5 watchers as Janic hindrances

+- Can move NPC along navpath
+- Speech bubbles
+- change `sh.lib`
+  - `spawn`, `click`, `nav` are from Terminal specified script.
+  - base functions are also from Terminal specified script

 - Revisit navgraphs
   - ✅ Precompute pathfinding navgraph on server
   - Use an extension of BaseGraph (with double-edges)